-One focus of Dr. Haase’s work is in successfully representing his clients out of court in adversarial proceedings and in adversarial proceedings such as patent oppositions, trademark oppositions and appeals before the German and European courts.
-Dr. Haase has gained hands-on experience from successful patent nullity proceedings at every level of court up to and including the Federal Patent Court and from various proceedings (infringement, vindicatory action due to unlawfully acquired patent rights) before the regional courts.
-He advises and represents both medium sized enterprises and corporations, domestic and foreign, on all matters of industrial property rights, including searching for prior art, and maintains a network of foreign communicating attorneys in order to successfully bring international patent applications to grant, while always allowing himself to be guided by the individual needs of the clientele he is advising.
+A focus of Dr. Haase is the successful official representation of its clients in contentious proceedings such as patent appeals, trademark oppositions and appeals before the German and European authorities.
+Dr. Haase has extensive experience from successful patent nullity proceedings through all instances up to the German Federal Court of Justice as well as various proceedings (such as infringement or vindication due to illegal acquisition of patent rights) before the district and regional courts.
+He advises and represents medium-sized companies as well as groups from Germany and abroad on all questions of industrial property protection, including research on the state of the art, and has a network of foreign correspondent lawyers to successfully prosecute patent applications on international level, always being guided by the client’s individual needs.

-5. Spiro-C-glycosidation and C2-homologization of carbohydrates via Fischer-glycosylidene complexes: A strategy to novel organometallic disaccarides and a rare example of atropisomerism.
-Wilm-Christian Haase, Martin Nieger und Karl Heinz Dötz, J. Organomet.
+- Spiro-C-glycosidation and C2-homologization of carbohydrates via Fischer-glycosylidene complexes: A strategy to novel organometallic disaccarides and a rare example of atropisomerism.
+Wilm-Christian Haase, Martin Nieger and Karl Heinz Dötz, J. Organomet.
 Chem.
 2003, 684, 153-169.

 - A Novel 4,5-Dibromooctane-1,8-diol Linker for Solid-Phase Oligosaccharide Synthesis.
 LG Melean, W.-C. Haase, PH Seeberger, Tetrahedron Lett.
 2000, 41, 4329-4333.